Jane Doe (album): Reception and legacy

-Jane Doe received wider acclaim than Converge's previous albums, with Terrorizer Magazine naming it their Album of the Year.
+Jane Doe received wider acclaim than Converge's previous albums, with Terrorizer naming it their Album of the Year.
 Christopher Dare of Pitchfork Media awarded the album with a rating of 7.7 out of 10, deeming it "so full of intelligence, skill and intensity that it's simply masterful."
 Blake Butler of Allmusic stated that Converge "put the final sealing blow on their status as a legend in the world of metallic hardcore" with the album, calling it "an experience -- an encyclopedic envelopment of so much at once."
 In 2007, Decibel magazine placed the album at number 35 on its "Decibel Hall of Fame" list, and later named it the best album of the 2000s.
 J. Bennett wrote that Jane Doe "was both a semi-melodic milestone ("Hell to Pay", "Phoenix in Flight", the title track) and a discordant landmark (everything else), far and away the most crucial metallic hardcore record since Cave In unleashed Until Your Heart Stops three years earlier".
 Sputnikmusic placed Jane Doe at number one on its list of the best albums of the 2000s, and Loudwire placed the album at number ten on its list of the 11 best metal albums of the 2000s.
-In March 2011, Jane Doe was inducted into the Rock Sound's Hall of Fame, who described it as "a gamechanger in the entire realm of heavy music".
+In March 2011, Jane Doe was inducted into the Rock Sounds "Hall of Fame", who described it as "a gamechanger in the entire realm of heavy music".
 In March 2023, Rolling Stone ranked the album's opening track, "Concubine", at number seventy-eight on their list of "The 100 Greatest Heavy Metal Songs of All Time".

 The album has exerted considerable influence in extreme music circles and attained a cult following.
 Japanese band Heaven in Her Arms are named after the song of the same name.
 NME wrote in 2018: "The spasmodic, guttural twists and turns of Converge’s bile-packed, visceral take on hardcore are yet to be rivalled, 17 years after ‘Jane Doe’’s release."
 Revolver wrote in 2019: "Jane Doe is the record that launched a million T-shirts and tattoos with its iconic cover, but it’s the lasting impact on heavy music and the thousands of rip-off acts that truly speak to its legacy.
 Helping to shape the landscape of American heavy metal for the next decade and beyond, this metalcore masterpiece deservedly remains Converge’s most beloved record, as well as a genre favorite, even now, 18 years after its bombastic debut."
+In 2021, Eli Enis of Revolver included the song "Concubine" in his list of the "15 Greatest Album-Opening Songs in Metal".

-In 2025, Bryan Lolli of Loudwire wrote: "To the uninitiated, Jane Doe sounds like an impenetrable wall of bloodcurdling hardcore.
+In 2025, Rolli of Loudwire said it was the band's best album and wrote: "To the uninitiated, Jane Doe sounds like an impenetrable wall of bloodcurdling hardcore.
 To faithful Converge fans, it also sounds like an impenetrable wall of bloodcurdling hardcore — but in a complimentary way. [...]
 Jane Doe has worked its tendrils into various strains of metalcore and inspired legions of imitators, though none can hold a candle to its destructive onslaught."